recommend-games/blog/content/posts/highest_rated_year/index.md

 {{< img src="bayes_ratings_from_rankings_reg" alt="Yearly average geek score from ranked games (including trend line)" >}}

-I've added the "line of best fit", i.e., the one that follows the trend most closely, via standard linear regression.
+I've added the *line of best fit*, i.e., the one that follows the trend most closely, via standard linear regression.
 The shaded band indicates the 95% confidence interval, i.e., we can be 95% confident that the true trend line lies within that band.

 Very simply put, the trends tells us that the average game from 1970 has a geek score of around 5.516.
 This makes sense, since it is strongly pulled towards the value 5.5 of the dummy ratings added to calculate this Bayesian average.
 According to the trend, that geek score then increases year on year by about 0.004.
 This might not sound like much, but 53 years later, in 2023, the average game should have a geek score of 5.722.
 In increase of over 0.2 is huge for a score that is so strongly drawn to its mean.